Medicare, Medi-Cal, and Private Insurance

 - Volunteer services

-- Physical therapy, occupational therapy, speech therapy
+- Physical therapy, occupational therapy, and speech therapy

 - Medical equipment, services, and supplies